 I take it for granted students will capitalize the first word and complete the sentence with a period, question mark, or exclamation mark, so I won’t include them in the formula.

 But what the heck is AAAWWUBBIS?
 I like the acronym because it’s a whole lot easier to remember than the proper term which is subordinating conjunctions.
 AAAWWUBBIS refers to the most common words used to make complex sentences: after, although, as, when, while, until, because, before, if, since.

 I can never remember how to spell AAAWWUBBIS or all of the words contained in the acronym, but it’s easy to say.
 And when students can plug in the kinds of words that AAAWWUBBIS are, such as after, it’s easy for them to figure out the rest.

 Here are some complex sentences in action with the predicates underlined and the AAAWWUBBIS in bold.

 After we finish the softball game, we usually grab something to eat at Tim Horton’s.

 Mum‘s not going to be very happy if you don’t clean up your room.

 But there is one more thing to know about complex sentences.
-You can teach it using the proper vocabulary, which might be more appropriate for high school or adult students, but then you can get away with this explanation using the rules of a simple sentence.
+You can teach them using the formal terms, which might be more appropriate for high school or adult students, but then you can get away with this explanation using the rules of a simple sentence.